ndd21/PHYS281/docs/demo-classes.md

 ```

 !!! note
-    Even though @(class attributes) are public (i.e., viewable and changeable by the user), it is
+    Even though [class attributes](glossary.md#class-attribute) are public (i.e., viewable and changeable by the user), it is
-    not good practice to change them in any @(class instance).
+    not good practice to change them in any [class instance](glossary.md#class-instance).
 If you want
-    to set @(data attributes) that can be altered you should use @(instance attributes) that are set
+    to set [data attributes](glossary.md#data-attribute) that can be altered you should use [instance attributes](glossary.md#instance-attribute) that are set
     when initialising the class, or through a class method, or
     using [properties](https://www.python-course.eu/python3_properties.php) (setters are not covered
     in this course).

-@(Class attributes) can also be accessed directly from the class rather than an instance, e.g.,:
+[Class attributes](glossary.md#Class-attribute) can also be accessed directly from the class rather than an instance, e.g.,

 ```python
 print(Electron.mass)